rvsingh31/VidRecognizer/src/README.md

 ### I3D

+Our I3D implementation is adapted from [Keras Kinetics I3D](https://github.com/dlpbc/keras-kinetics-i3d).
+We use pre-trained weights for this model that can be downloaded from within the script.
+Please read script comments to follow that.
+Specifically, our model used this pre-trained weight: 'rgb_imagenet_and_kinetics'.
+The same model is used for both Frame training and flow, we can use the argument as described below to proceed further.
 Implementation of I3D consists of two files:
 * *i3d_inception.py* : This file contains the architecture of the model
 * *i3d.py* : This file is the driver program for training/testing the model.
 It expects two command-line argument: